Imran Khan refuses to apologize for May 9 protests - ExBulletin

 Imran Khan refuses to apologize for May 9 protests

-New Delhi, May 9 (SocialNews.XYZ) After Pakistan's Director General of Inter-Services Public Relations (ISPR) ruled out any dialogue with Pakistan-Tehreek-Insaaf (PTI) unless the party leadership tenders a public apology for the May 9 protests, the PTI leader Imran Khan refused to apologize for the May 9 protests.
+New Delhi, May 9: After Director General of Pakistan Inter-Services Public Relations (ISPR) ruled out any dialogue with the Pakistan Tehreek Insaaf (PTI) unless the party leadership tenders a public apology for the May 9 protests , PTI chief Imran Khan refused to apologize for the May 9 protests.

 Pakistani media reported that when asked if he would apologize for the May 9 protest, while addressing the media after the trial in the Adiala prison corruption case, Imran Khan replied in the negative.